Mexican Coleslaw (Honey Lime)

-Ready in 15 minutes and ultra easy to prep, this zesty and fresh Mexican slaw is the perfect topping for tacos, as a side for enchiladas, and more.
-It’s a versatile coleslaw made without mayo, featuring crunchy cabbage, grated carrots, and a smokey-sweet dressing that’s fast and easy.
+Ready in 15-minutes, this zesty and fresh Mexican coleslaw is the perfect topping for tacos, and side for enchiladas.
+A versatile no-mayo slaw with crunchy cabbage, grated carrots, and a smoky-sweet honey-lime dressing.

 5 star review